Top 5 trends in the housing market

 Though 2025, we project that nearly 60% of the growth in the home improvement market will come from professionals (e.g., contractors).
 Retailers and vendors in this space should prepare to spend more resources catering to the professional customer, such as professional-grade equipment sales and rentals.

-Professional and consumer home improvement spend in millions are charted below.
+Professional and consumer home improvement spend in billions are charted below.
 Through 2025, the entire segment will grow 12%.
 Market share of professionals will drive most of this growth.

 3. Outfitting your smart home may have to wait until 2022.